Ulster Defence Regiment: Loyalist infiltration

-An article on the newly-established regiment published in Fortnight magazine in October 1972 noted several court cases involving UDR soldiers in the preceding weeks.
+An article on the newly established regiment published in Fortnight magazine in October 1972 noted several court cases involving UDR soldiers in the preceding weeks.
 On 18 September a member of the UDR, William Wright, of Portadown, was granted bail after appearing on an arms charge at Hillsborough.
 Wright reportedly shouted "no surrender" as he left the court with two other men who had been similarly charged.
 The following day a former member of the UDR, John Haveron, was remanded in a Belfast court after being charged with the attempted murder of three men outside the Imperial Hotel on 17 September.
-On 23 September an instructor in the UDR, Peter Wally, was cleared of a murder charge but later received 18 months imprisonment on a charge of wounding with intent in relation to an incident at a taxi depot on June 1st.
+On 23 September an instructor in the UDR, Peter Wally, was cleared of a murder charge but later received 18 months imprisonment on a charge of wounding with intent in relation to an incident at a taxi depot on 1 June.
 On 28 September two members of the UDR were charged with assault and possession of arms.
 Neither Private Robert Lawrence nor Private Reginald Jamieson were prosecuted.
 A day later another UDR member, Alexander Thompson, appeared before the same court on a charge of possession of arms and ammunition.
 The author warned that the regiment was being increasingly perceived as an organisation similar to its “B-Specials” predecessor and it would “only take a few more charges similar to the ones outlined above to discredit the UDR completely”.

+In June 1973 loyalists bombed a pub in Crossgar, County Down, injuring a young Catholic woman.
+Three men were later convicted and sentenced to nine years imprisonment; two of them were serving UDR soldiers.

 In May 1974 a Catholic couple, James and Gertrude Devlin, were shot dead outside their home near Donaghmore, County Tyrone.
 The UVF claimed responsibility and a UDR soldier was later sentenced to life imprisonment for the murders.
+The couple's daughter, who was also shot and injured in the attack, recalled a man in military uniform stopping their car before it was riddled with automatic gunfire.
+The Devlins were a prominent Catholic family in the area; James was involved in the Tyrone county football team and Gertrude was a popular librarian.
+Both were also active in the SDLP.
+The UDR soldier later convicted for the killings, William Leonard, was further convicted of a series of bombings targeting Catholics in the Dungannon area.
+A former UDR solder was also convicted.
+At a later trial Leonard was also convicted of holding up a bus from the Republic of Ireland, robbing a passenger, then dousing the bus in petrol and setting it alight.

 In November 1974 Catholic man Kevin Regan died five days after being shot during a UVF gun attack on Maguire's Bar in Larne, County Antrim.
 A serving UDR soldier was later sentenced to life imprisonment for the murder.

 In February 1975 Catholic woman Colette Brown, a mother of four, was shot dead by Loyalists in Larne, County Antrim.
 No specific group claimed responsibility.
-A UDR soldier was sentenced to life imprisonment for the murder.
+UDR Lance-Corporal Jack McAuley was sentenced to life imprisonment for the murder.